saurabh241930/Detecting-Fraud-using-Computer-Vision/README.md

 ### 1st step :

-Detect if Customer is present on the reception
+Detect if Customer is present on the reception using VGG-16 based CNN model classifier that we trained on our images

+Example : like our model would start just after the customer comes to desk

+<img src="https://i.imgur.com/gCf4NzK.jpg" border=0>

 ### 2nd step (if 1st is true) :

-Detect video activity
+Detect video activity using CNN-LSTM model

-Example like our model would start just after the customer comes to desk

-<img src="https://i.imgur.com/gCf4NzK.jpg" border=0>

-after that it our **video classifier models** looks for 2 major action in and they should be in proper sequence
+Example : our **video classification models** looks for 2 major action in and they should be in proper sequence

 ```
                    Boolean Flag 1                                           Boolean Flag 2